 Study shows earplugs worn at concerts make a difference

-Summer is right around the corner, and many of us will take advantage of the warm weather to see our favorite bands at outdoor concerts and music festivals.
-Spending the day at Bonnaroo, Lollapalooza or Governors Ball might sound ideal, but there is a downside; with sound levels upwards of 100 decibels (dB), there is a real risk of hearing damage.
+Summer is here and it's the perfect time to score tickets to see your favorite bands at outdoor concerts and music festivals.
+A weekend at Coachella, Bonnaroo, Lollapalooza or Governors Ball can make lasting memories, but there is a downside.
+With sound levels upwards of 100 decibels (dB), there is a real risk of lasting hearing damage, too.

 According to the World Health Organization, 1.1 billion teenagers and young adults worldwide are now at risk of hearing loss due to exposure to unsafe noise levels.
 Loud entertainment venues such as nightclubs and concerts are a big part of the problem, and now a new study out of the Netherlands confirms it — just a few hours of exposure to loud music without hearing protection can have a detrimental effect on hearing.

 To understand TTS, it is first necessary to understand auditory threshold.
 Auditory threshold is the sound level below which a person's ear is unable to detect any sound.
-TTS is an increase in the auditory threshold, and manifests itself in a temporary hearing loss during which sounds are unclear or muffled.
+TTS is an increase in the auditory threshold (a decrease in hearing sensitivity) which manifests itself in a temporary hearing loss during which sounds are unclear or muffled.
+Over time and with repeated, frequent noise exposure, ears recover more slowly from TTS.
+When the ears stop recovering from TTS altogether, permanent, noise-induced hearing loss is the result.

 According to the research team, led by Dr. Wilko Grolman of the University Medical Center Utrecht, results of the study are evidence that earplugs are effective in preventing temporary hearing loss as a result of excessively loud music levels, and their use should be encouraged.
 Just encouraging teens and young adults to wear earplugs might not be quite enough, however, to cause the sweeping change that is necessary.
 But could some high profile intervention turn the tide?

 Let’s hope so.
-Concertgoers seeing one of the most popular bands on tour this summer, Pearl Jam, will notice a new addition among the t-shirts and other merchandise: earplugs.
-After taking notice of the prevalence of hearing loss among musicians and music lovers, Pearl Jam joined forces with MusiCares to provide earplugs to all attendees of their upcoming concerts for a minimal suggested donation.
+In 2016, after taking notice of the prevalence of hearing loss among musicians and music lovers, popular band Pearl Jam joined forces with MusiCares to provide earplugs to all attendees of their upcoming concerts for a minimal suggested donation.
+They were offered alongside concert T-shirts and other merchandise.

 “Don’t be careless and lazy at loud rock shows or cranking tunes through an old Walkman like I was thirty years ago (but boy did it all sound good).
 Wear hearing protection or you’ll end up with a 1.5k [Hz] ring in both ears every night when you go to bed, or worse when you are trying to enjoy the serene quiet of an empty desert or forest, again like me,” said Pearl Jam bassist Jeff Ament.

-If you have attended a loud concert and sounds are muffled or you are experiencing ringing or buzzing in the ears (tinnitus), the good news is that it is most likely only temporary.
-But temporary doesn’t necessarily mean there is no long-term effect.
+If you have attended a loud concert and sounds are muffled or you are experiencing ringing or buzzing in the ears, it is most likely only temporary.
+But temporary doesn't necessarily mean there is no long-term effect.
 It is important to allow your ears a period of quiet rest and recovery if you are experiencing TTS.
-During this period of time it is crucial not to expose yourself to any loud sounds.
+During this period of time it is crucial to avoid any loud sounds.
 After such a period of rest and recovery, hearing should return to normal.
 The recovery time for a temporary threshold shift varies, and could take anywhere from a few hours to a few days.
-Be sure to seek help from a hearing care professional if your hearing does not return to normal after a few days.
+Be sure to seek help from a hearing care professional if your hearing does not return to normal or if you still have tinnitus after a few days.